 Infants and Toddlers

-Summer Camp serves children ages 6 to 10 (child must have completed a kindergarten program to attend) and is offered during the public school summer vacation time period.
+Summer Camp serves children ages five to 10 (child must have completed a kindergarten program to attend) and is offered during the public school summer vacation time period.
 Enhanced programming provides many exploratory opportunities for crafts, science, creative arts, language enrichment, food preparation, field trips, hands-on learning, swimming, and much more.
 Camps are organized by theme-based sessions.
 Registration brochures are available in February of each year.

 We implement the Creative Curriculum, developed by Diane Trister Dodge and approved by the Maryland State Department of Education.
 The philosophy behind the curriculum is that young children learn best by doing.
 Learning isn't just repeating what someone else says; it requires active thinking and experimenting to find out how things work and to learn firsthand about the world we live in.